Issaquah Highlands Architectural Guidelines

 All synthetic and artificial turf shall be installed by a licensed, professional contractor with demonstrated experience working with artificial turf products.
 Installation must be covered by a minimum 15-year installation warranty.

 No application or review is required for re-painting any part of the house with its original or existing color scheme.
-Prior ARC approval is required for new colors or any changes in exterior colors for houses, fences, decks, trim and roofs in advance.
+Prior ARC approval is required for new colors or any changes in exterior colors for houses, fences, decks, trim, and roofs in advance.
 Color chips (samples) must be submitted with the application along with a detailed description of where the colors are to be applied (trim, body, and doors, et al.), along with a photo of the home.
-The ARC will consider the color schemes of surrounding homes in the immediate neighborhood to determine the consistency of the selected colors.
+Painting with a single exterior color is discouraged.
+Every attempt should be made to paint the exterior to blend with the surrounding neighborhood’s architectural elements and colors.
+Owners are encouraged to complement existing external building materials such as brick or stone by choosing subtle paint colors for contrast on the home’s body, trim, garage, and doors.
+Subtle contrast provides depth which will complement the overall home.

 Color blocking (colors ending on an outside corner) is prohibited; all paint colors and materials shall end at inside corners of the structure.
 Colors must follow the existing architecture.